-Ask this question: how have you learned the Father?
-Search your heart until you know that you know that you know how you have learned Him.
-Then, lay down all who you have learned him to be and ask the Him to come to you as His son, and reveal Himself as He truly is.
+Ask this question: How have you learned the Father?
+Search your heart until you know that you know that you know how you have learned him.
+Then lay down all who you have learned him to be and ask him to come to you as his son and reveal himself as he truly is.

 Dallas Willard defines Christianity as the process of more of me belonging to more of God.
-This is my prayer: Oh my Father, Pappa come!
+This is my prayer: Oh, my Father, Papa, come!
 Come, that more of me might belong to more of you…

-Here’s an an example of on place I’ve been relearning the Father as of late:
+Here’s an an example of one place I’ve been relearning the Father:

 I then see the father on the porch of his house as he catches the first glimpse of his lost son the horizon, making his way home.
 I see the tears of joy course down his ancient, weather-worn cheeks.
-I hear him whistle and call out to his men, “kill the fattened calf!
+I hear him whistle and call out to his men, “Kill the fattened calf!
 Start the music!
 We are going to celebrate!”
-Then I see him run… almost awkwardly as he vaults himself down more steps than he should at his age… sandals awkwardly flailing.
-His robe swinging back in the wind.
+Then I see him run, almost awkwardly, as he vaults himself down more steps than he should at his age, sandals flailing, robe swinging back in the wind.
 Then youth is returning to the father.
 His gait is that of a young, strong man.
 He is ageless.
-And he’s running toward me. unencumbered. without reservation. overcome with joy.
+And he’s running toward me.
+Unencumbered.
+Without reservation.
+Overcome with joy.

-I’m filled with excuses, regrets, explanations, but somehow the tears pour down my face: my weary soul more deeply responsive than all my rational thinking, and it’s all washed away.
-I move toward him but can’t outpace His pursuit of me… He reaches me, His face luminous with affection and his own tears of joy.
-He picks me up, and spins me around like I’m a child all over again.
-It feels new and familiar all at the same time… I am home.
+I’m filled with excuses, regrets, explanations, but somehow the tears pour down my face, my weary soul more deeply responsive than all my rational thinking, and it’s all washed away.
+I move toward him but can’t outpace his pursuit of me.
+He reaches me, his face luminous with affection…his own tears of joy.
+He picks me up and spins me around like I’m a child all over again.
+It feels new and familiar all at the same time.
+I am home.

 Choose him.
 Find him.
 Search for him.
 Don’t give up.
 Don’t ever give up.